 Singapore’s Minister for Education and Chairman of SG50 Steering Committee, Heng Swee Kiat celebrated the book launch with the contributors and SIF.

 SIF, as part of its efforts to reconnect with Friends of Singapore around the world, will continue this series of dialogues in Jakarta, Kuala Lumpur, London and Washington DC this year involving the international community there to share their perspectives on What is and What’s next, Singapore?

-Ms Jean Tan, SIF Executive Director, at the SIF SG50 Dialogue with Friends of Singapore and Minister Tan Chuan-Jin
+Speech by Ms Jean Tan, SIF Executive Director, at the SIF SG50 Dialogue with Friends of Singapore and Minister Tan Chuan-Jin